Colorado Masters Swimming Association Bylaws

 Section 6.2-Appointment of Chairs.
-The Committee Chairs are appointed by the COMSA Chair and approved by the Board.
-Committee Chairs until the Committee is no longer needed, or until a replacement is designated by the COMSA Chairperson.
+The Committee Chairs are recommended by the COMSA Chair and voted upon by the Board.
+Committee Chairs may preside until the Committee is no longer needed, or until a replacement is designated by the COMSA Board.
 Each Committee Chair shall designate as many members as necessary to insure continuity, attendance at all meetings and accomplishment of the committee objective.
 If attendance is not feasible, a written committee report may be submitted.

-Section 6.3-Standing Committees.
-The responsibilities of the committees are described in the LMSC Handbook, on the USMS website.
-The following standing committees or major responsibilities shall be considered when appointing Chairpersons: Awards, Coaches, Communications-Newsletter, Communications-Webmaster, Fitness, Long Distance/Open Water, Officials, Records, Safety, Sanctions, and Top Ten.
+Section 6.4-Standing Committees.
+The responsibilities of the committees are described in the Guide to Operations (GTO), on the USMS website.
+The following standing committees or major responsibilities shall be considered when appointing Chairpersons: Awards, Coaches, Communications-Newsletter, Communications-Webmaster, Fitness, Long Distance-Open Water, Long Distance – Pool, Officials, Records, Safety, Sanctions, and Top Ten.

-Section 6.4-Special Committees.
+Section 6.5 – Special Committees.
 Special Committees or chairpersons may be appointed by the Chair or at the request of the Board to perform specific functions.

-Nominating.
+a) Nominating.
 The Nominating Committee shall be appointed by the COMSA Chair to prepare a slate of Officers to be presented at or before the Annual Meeting.
-The Nominating Committee shall obtain the consent of persons nominated for an office.
+The Nominating Committee shall pre-qualify the candidates and obtain the consent of persons nominated for an office.

 ARTICLE VII—Grievance Procedure

-Section 6.4-Grievances.
+Section 7.1 – Grievances.
 All grievances shall be managed in accordance to USMS guidelines and shall follow the same procedure:

 - If a dispute arises outside of competition, the complainant shall inform the COMSA Chairperson, in writing, of the nature and details of the dispute within 30 days of the incident.